 Professor, Computer Science

-Candidates must have demonstrated excellence in research and a strong commitment to teaching.
 Completion of all requirements for a Ph.D. in Computer Science or a related field is required at the time of appointment.
-Candidates must have demonstrated leadership in their field, have established an outstanding independent research program and have a record of excellence in teaching and student mentorship.
+Candidates must have evidence of leadership in their field and successful independent research.

 The following materials are required: